Wunkolo/qHilbert/README.md

     }
 }
 ```
-which qHilbert implements as the _serial_ verion of the algorithm like so:
+which qHilbert implements similarly as the _serial_ verion of the algorithm like so:
 ```cpp
 template< typename T >
 struct Vector2